Tests and treatments

 In order to evaluate the glandular and muscular tissue in its entirety, three images are taken of each breast from various directions.
 The breast is positioned above a digital detector, which then presses down on the breast.
 This pressure is necessary to spread out the tissue and to obtain a clear, sharp image.
 The pressure can feel a bit painful, but it only lasts a few seconds.
 Once the image is taken, the pressure releases automatically.
 The images are sent to a digital archive.
 The radiologist and the requesting physician (gynaecologist) can view the images in the digital medical chart with secure access.
 An additional image, such as an enlarged image, is sometimes necessary.

-Supervising author: Dr Elzo Kraemer Ximena, Dr Van Den Broecke Dirk, Dr Schoofs Christophe
+Supervising author: Dr. Elzo Kraemer Ximena, Dr. De Craene Annick, Dr. Schoofs Christophe